-Grade Level: Form I (Fall): 5 classes per week (Winter and Spring)
+Grade Level: Form I (Fall)

 Classes: 4 or 5 classes per week

 This course is an introduction to Latin, the language of ancient Rome and the official language of the Roman Catholic Church.
 The primary text, Lingua Latina per se Illustrata, teaches Latin through the natural method and is in the form of a novel centered on the daily lives and exploits of a fictional Roman family.
 In this first year, students build a foundation in Latin grammar and vocabulary.
 Attention is also given to the study of the geography, culture, history and customs people of ancient Rome.